 Tesla, in partnership with Japanese battery-maker Panasonic, successfully tested a batch of its lithium-ion cells last month.
 The lipstick-case-shaped cells are the life-blood of both electric cars as well as Tesla's line of electricity storage units.

 The initial run of batteries will be built by "several thousand" employees, but that workforce will swell to 6,500 at peak production sometime next year.
 According to a company statement, that 2018 peak would yield "35 GWh/year (gigawatt-hours per year) of lithium-ion battery cells, nearly as much as the rest of the entire world’s battery production combined."

 Tesla officials say that ultimately employment at the Gigafactory will peak at 10,000, with an additional 20,000 to 30,000 jobs created "in the surrounding regions."
 That's in line with previous job projections.

-	Reno-area media got a tour of the massive building on Friday.
+Reno-area media got a tour of the massive building in 2016.
 Brian Duggan, Jason Bean/RGJ